 Why do floods matter?

 Flooding is the most common, and costliest, natural hazard facing the United States.
-Over the last 30 years, floods have caused an average of $8 billion in damages and 82 deaths per year nationwide.
+The National Weather Service published reports on flood damages and deaths until 2014.
+From 1984 to 2014 floods caused an average of $8 billion in damages and 82 deaths per year nationwide.

 How does geoscience help inform decisions about flood hazards?